Orbital classification in rotating bar potentials using an empirical proxy of the second integral of motion: Iso- orbits and periodic orbits in the framework

 To investigate how different orbital families are distributed within the $\cam$ framework, we begin by examining the behavior of iso-$E_\mathrm{J}$ orbits, which form regular and continuous sequences in the $\overline{L_z}-\sigma_{L_z}$ plane.
 We also present the distribution of periodic orbits, which serve as the parent orbits for their associated orbital families.
 These periodic orbits are fundamental in galactic dynamics, as quasi-periodic orbits (regular orbits that deviate from periodic ones) are generally trapped and oscillate around their corresponding parent periodic orbits.

 In the Freeman bar potential, the iso-$E_\mathrm{J}$ orbits in the $\overline{L_z}-\sigma_{L_z}$ plane are shown in the black curves in the left panel of Figure~\ref{fig:freeman_contour}, forming the upper portion of an ellipse.
 The periodic $x_1$ and $x_4$ orbits in this model, however, exhibit zero angular momentum dispersion and constant $L_z$ as $X_\alpha$ or $X_\beta$ equals to $0$ (see Equation~\ref{eq:sigmalz}), causing their $\cam$ values to diverge.
 As a result, their properties cannot be meaningfully analyzed within the $\cam$ framework.
 For this reason, we also consider two additional representative rotating bar potentials: the logarithmic bar and the Ferrers bar in \citet{SW93}.
-The logarithmic bar model admits only the $x_1$ and $x_4$ orbital families, whereas the Ferrers bar potential also supports the $x_2$ orbital family.
-Orbits in these two potentials are integrated for a timespan of around $10$ dynamical timescales using the python package {\tt Agama} \citep{agama_2019}.
-The periodic orbits are obtained by launching particles along the $x$-axis at fixed $E_\mathrm{J}$ and identifying those that return to their initial phase-space coordinates.
+The logarithmic bar model admits only the $x_1$ and $x_4$ orbital families, whereas the Ferrers bar potential also supports the $x_2$ orbital family. {Orbits in these two potentials are integrated for a timespan of around $50$ dynamical timescales using the python package {\tt Agama}, with a uniform time interval of $0.001$ dynamical timescales \citep{agama_2019}.
+We have verified that extending or shortening the integration time by a factor of a few does not affect the main results.} The periodic orbits are obtained by launching particles along the $x$-axis at fixed $E_\mathrm{J}$ and identifying those that return to their initial phase-space coordinates.

 In this analysis, we focus on low-order resonant periodic orbits located within the corotation radius, as these orbits predominantly contribute to the bar.
 Higher-order resonant orbits (with resonance order larger than 6) are excluded, as they are often associated with irregular or chaotic behavior and tend to produce complex and less interpretable structures in the parameter space.